z-lamb/BlackjackProject/README.md

 - One issue that took me a little bit to figure out was how to call a method where I needed the value but had to use three ".methodCall()" to finally get what I needed
 - I don't think I did the app correct and believe I could have not created an instance of the app itself and then call a method inside the main that calls a different class.
 Seems like a lot of extra to me.
 - There are a few times where I reset the userInput to a blank string ("") because I didn't know if the previous userInput would messup the options for the new option it needed to check against

+- I was unsure I should have more classes to break up the GameOperation class more as there is a lot of code currently in itt

 ### Things I was unable to add or incorporate
 - Test Driven Development with JUnit tests